What you’ll learn here:

 You will likely spend more time taking the exam than you imagined, once you consider the additional time spent traveling, scheduling, and signing in.

-According to Prometric’s Candidate Bulletin, you will need to arrive to the testing site 30 minutes before your appointment time.
+According to Prometric’s Candidate Bulletin, you will need at arrive to the testing site 30 minutes before your appointment time.
 This time is spent verifying your identity and reviewing the testing center policies.
-If you do not arrive at least 30 minutes prior to your scheduled time, you may forgo your appointment and will receive no refund!
+If you do not arrive at least 30 minutes prior to your scheduled time, you may forfeit your appointment and will receive no refund!